Plsr/website-next/content/garden/streams-pages.md

 title: Streams vs Pages
 wip: true
 createdAt: 2023-08-12T20:24:21.048Z
-updatedAt: 2023-08-12T20:24:21.048Z
+updatedAt: 2023-09-09T10:48:21.048Z
-excerpt: "Thoughts about writing content in form of streams of thoughs or pages"
+excerpt: 'Thoughts about writing content in form of streams of thoughs or pages'
 ---

 Most content on my site is in stream format: I write it once and then do not come back to it.
 Works good for log-like entries.
 It does not work well for opinions (which I tend to change over time) and knowledge (which I tend to acquire more over time).
 I think it makes sense to orient my site more towards pages.